About

 Director of Development & Acquisitions

-As Levey Group’s Director of Development & Acquisitions for the southwest region, John Wilson oversees all aspects of the Levey companies’ development and acquisition activities.
+John oversees all aspects of the company’s development and acquisition activities.

-Before joining the Levey Group, John was a principal at W Holdings, LLC., a commercial real estate consulting firm providing underwriting analytics and property finance related services to numerous commercial real estate investment and development firms.
-John was also a Principal and Vice-President with Texas Lone Star Development, Vice President of Acquisitions and Finance with the Welcome Group, and Vice President of Acquisitions with TCP Holdings.
+Before joining the Levey Group, John was a principal at W Holdings, LLC., a commercial real estate consulting firm that provided property finance and analytic services.
+John was also a Principal and Vice-President at Texas Lone Star Development, Vice President of Acquisitions and Finance at the Welcome Group, and Vice President of Acquisitions at TCP Holdings.

 Tenant Relationships